 Employment site link - A formal green landscape which creates a legible and direct route through the employment site, providing a link between the eastern HQPT stop / mixed use area and the residential areas to the south.

-Green corridors and edges will include active travel routes, recreational open spaces, Sustainable Urban Drainage (SuDs) and new / retained habitat areas, as set out in Guiding Principles sections 1, 4 and 5.
+Green corridors and edges will include active travel routes, recreational open spaces, sustainable drainage and new / retained habitat areas, as set out in Guiding Principles sections 1, 3 and 5.